knpuniversity/behat/knpu/mink-inside-feature-context.md

 The cardinal rule in Behat is that you should never use CSS selectors or other things like the id or names inside of your scenarios.
 Why?
 Because the person who is benefiting from the feature is a web user and we're writing this from their point of view.
 A web use won't understand what `searchTerm` or `search_submit` means.

-Whenever you have a situation where you can't use the built in selectors properly and you have to cheat you get to build your own custom definitions.
+We're in a situation where we can't use the built in selectors properly, the only way to do it is to cheat.
+That's ok, we need to build our own custom definitions.
+I'll change this to:

+    When I fill in the search box with "<term>"

+If I can't target it with any real name then we'll just make a new natural sounding, human readable sentence.
+It's being higlighted here because it's an undefined step reference, this is a new step that we'll have to fill in.
+We'll have the same thing down here,

+    And I press the search button

+You know the drill, it's now time to try running our scenario.
+And we are given two functions that we need to fill in now.